- Home

 Q: What was the most challenging aspect of the board certification process?

-A. My own expectations for the written work samples proved challenging in completing the board certification process.
-I had difficulty selecting two cases due to a desire to present the “perfect” work sample.
-Eventually I accepted that no work is without flaw, and hoped that the evaluating board would also agree!
-My discussion of my work in the written samples, including examination of what I might do differently and why, was more important than presenting an impossibly flawless assessment or intervention sample.
+A. My own expectations for the written work samples were one of the greatest challenges in completing the board certification process.
+I had difficulty selecting two cases because I wanted to present the “perfect” work sample.
+Eventually, I accepted that no work is without flaws and trusted that the evaluating board would understand this as well.
+Reflecting on my work in the written samples—including what I might do differently and why—proved far more important than presenting an impossibly flawless assessment or intervention example.

 Q. What advice would you give to a candidate for board certification in clinical health psychology?

-A. Do not let anxiety get in the way of pursuing board certification.
-Seek guidance and feedback from clinical health psychologists who have previously gone through the board certification process.
-Remember that the process is designed to allow you to demonstrate your expertise in clinical health psychology.
+A. Do not let anxiety prevent you from pursuing board certification.
+Seek guidance and feedback from clinical health psychologists who have already completed the board certification process.
+Remember that the process is designed to help you demonstrate your expertise in clinical health psychology.

 Q. What have you found most valuable about board certification?

-A. Board certification streamlined the process of getting licensed in a new state when I changed positions.
-It has helped enhance credibility with medical colleagues and made it easier to get approved for health insurance networks.
-Being board certified also led to pay increases in a prior academic position, as well as in my current position in the USPHS.
+A. Board certification streamlined the process of obtaining licensure in a new state when I changed positions.
+It has enhanced my credibility with medical colleagues and made it easier to gain approval for health insurance networks.
+Being board certified has also led to pay increases in both a prior academic position and my current role in the USPHS.